Webastronaut/import/README.md

 import.js
 =========

 Dependency loader plugin (only 3KB).
 Loads plugin dependencies (JS/CSS), stores them into the local storage and a lot more.
+A refactored and extended version of [loadmodule.js](https://github.com/Webastronaut/loadmodule)

 Support: IE9+